l4vd/Ba_first_tries/README.md

 - next run the Preprocess_Data...ipynb in the models/Original_MLP dir
 - lastely run the MLP_collap.py file for running the network
   - the pytorch alternative can be found within the First_MLP.py file

+## Revelations:

+As it appears the paper uses f1-macro instead of f1-score this is due to the imbalanced nature of the dataset.
+Therefore, it would only seem reasonable to use macro Precision as well as macro Recall as well.